pantheon-systems/documentation/source/content/guides/site-portfolio-report/03-faq.md

 ## How Can I Access the Site Portfolio Report?

-Your Site Portfolio Report will be emailed to the Site Owner of the account.
-Click the link provided in the email to view the report.
+Your Site Portfolio Report will be emailed to the team member designated to handle the billing of the account.
+Simply click the link provided in the email to view the report.
+The team member handling billing must have Admin privileges to access the Site Portfolio link.
+The Site Owner can change the user's privileges to Admin or download the Site Portfolio Report and share it if the team member cannot access the link.

 ## Who Has Access to the Site Portfolio Report?

-The Site Portfolio Report is emailed to the Site Owner of the account.
+The Site Portfolio Report is emailed to the Site Owner of the account or a team member designated to handle the billing of the account.
 No other users will receive the email.
-However, the Site Owner can share the link provided in the email with other users.
+The Site Portfolio Report can be downloaded by Admin-level users and shared as needed.
+Alternatively, the Site Owner can change the privileges of users who need access to the report to Admin.

 ## Can I Share the Site Portfolio Report?

 Yes.
-The Site Owner can share the link provided in the email with other users.
+Any team member with Admin privileges can download and share the report.

 ## Can I Change Who Receives the Site Portfolio Report?

 Yes.
-The Site Portfolio Report is emailed to the Site Owner on the account.
+The Site Portfolio Report is emailed to a team member designated to handle the billing of the account.
 The current Site Owner must [transfer ownership directly](/site-billing#transfer-ownership-and-billing-for-this-site) if another teammate needs to assume site and billing ownership.
+Only Admin-level users can access the link to the Site Portfolio Report.

 ## Can my invoice be blank at any given time frame?